 More travellers, larger stations

 The increase in the number of travellers was another reason to heavily invest in new stations in the Netherlands.
 The larger stations in the Netherlands are no longer able to deal with large numbers of travellers, who want a pleasant and comfortable environment at the station.
 So a wide selection of services and shops have been provided to meet these needs.
 Travellers also wish to be able to transfer to other modes of public transportation at the station.
 In addition to the New Key Projects, the government is investing in the renovation of several other stations in the Netherlands, such as Amsterdam Centraal, Delft, Eindhoven, Tilburg, Zwolle, Alkmaar and Heerlen.
 Over the next few years, other stations will undergo renovation work as well, including Groningen, Assen and Ede-Wageningen.
-ProRail is the organisation that commissions the renovations of the major stations on behalf of the Ministry of Infrastructure and Environment, as well as the municipal or provincial governments.
+ProRail is the organisation that commissions the renovations of the major stations on behalf of the Ministry of Infrastructure and Water Management, as well as the municipal or provincial governments.
 As the owners of the stations, NS Stations and ProRail are closely involved in their redevelopment.
 NS Stations also invests in the development of a varied selection of shops and facilities at the stations.

 If you would like to know more about the stations that are being renovated, visit the NS Stations website. (in Dutch)